Array Technologies Inc. (ARRY) Shares Up Despite Recent Market Volatility

 Cantor Fitzgerald gave a rating of “Overweight” to ARRY, setting the target price at $26 in the report published on December 23rd of the previous year.

-During the last 5 trading sessions, ARRY fell by -12.36%, which changed the moving average for the period of 200-days by +57.64% in comparison to the 20-day moving average, which settled at $19.41.
-In addition, Array Technologies Inc. saw -10.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARRY rose by +11.29%, which changed the moving average for the period of 200-days by +45.98% in comparison to the 20-day moving average, which settled at $19.36.
+In addition, Array Technologies Inc. saw 2.48% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading